SanicTK2/iidxguide/docs/c_feat_history.md

 * Added EASY gauge
 * Added FREE MODE
 * Added progress bar during song
+* In DP, first version to have 4 windows for BGA display (two on each side), although it was always a generic BGA

 ### beatmania IIDX 5th style (March 27, 2001)
 {: .no_toc }